varocketry/guitar-mastery-hub/public/lessons/lesson_009_music_reading.md

 **You're at Week 1 - be patient with yourself!**

 Meeting the success criteria means you:
-- âœ… Understand the notation systems
+- ✅ Understand the notation systems
-- âœ… Can read simple examples slowly
+- ✅ Can read simple examples slowly
-- âœ… Know where to find resources
+- ✅ Know where to find resources
-- âœ… Can learn songs independently (at slow tempo)
+- ✅ Can learn songs independently (at slow tempo)
-- âœ… Practiced with proper tempo discipline
+- ✅ Practiced with proper tempo discipline

 **Mastery takes months of daily reading practice, not 6 days!**